-PayPal founders wanted people to give them their emails, banking and credit card information, and in return, the company would give them fast and low-cost payments.
+PayPal founders wanted people to give them their emails, banking and credit card information.
+In return, the company provides them with fast and low-cost payments.

-Soon, PayPal would become a staple in personal finances, and their user base counted millions, with 2.6 million commercial accounts, and $3 billion in payments.
+Soon, PayPal would become a staple in personal finances.
+Their user base counted millions, with 2.6 million commercial accounts and $3 billion in payments.

 Digital payments are slowly but surely replacing credit cards, and PayPal’s growing popularity has proved just that.

-3. PayPal currently has 22 million merchant accounts.
+7. PayPal currently has 28 million merchants and 361 million active accounts.

 PayPal has made business so much easier for merchants.

-According to recent PayPal business account statistics, millions of merchants appreciate that:
+According to the recent PayPal business account statistics, millions of merchants appreciate that: